 In the Netherlands only 9 % of the total land area is Forest.
-In early days the whole country where covered by forests, the name Holland refers to Holtland or Houtland (Woodland)
+In early days the whole country where covered by forests, the name Holland refers to Holtland or Houtland (Woodland) because of this.

 The Netherlands has nowadays about 4000 polders.
 A polder is piece of low-lying land reclaimed from the sea or a river and protected by dikes.
 Half of the polder area in Europe is located in the Netherlands.
 That's why The Netherlands is called 'Polderland'.
 Already in the eighteenth century the suggestion was brought forward to impolder the Zuiderzee in order to stem the force of the water.